mafujuls/doglist_simplesurance/README.md

 - Display a list of dog breeds in the list ordered alphabetically by breed name (A-Z)
 - The user can mark their favorite breeds by clicking on the heart button on the list and see only those breeds in another list
-- The user can see the detailed information about a selected breed, including an image if user click on an item (user will be redirected to the details screen).
+- The user can see the detailed information about a selected breed, including images if user click on an item (user will be redirected to the details screen).

 ### Some Other Features